carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 dependencies).
 The newly created environment would be installed inside the `~/miniconda3/envs/` directory, unless we specified a different path using `--prefix`.

-Since explicit versions numbers for all packages should be preferred a better environment file would be the following.
+If you prefer to use explicit versions numbers for all packages:

 ~~~
 name: machine-learning-env